Learn to change the spark plugs on a Mazda with a four-cylinder engine.

 - Tighten the spark plug finger-tight until it reaches the cylinder head.

 - Torque the spark plugs to 20 ft. lb.
 Verify the torque value for your engine.

-- Reinstall coils and connect the electrical connectors.
+- Reinstall the coils and connect the electrical connectors.

 - Reinstall the engine cover.